 (1) Documents that it has obtained enough DBE participation to meet the goal; or

 (2) Documents that it made adequate good faith efforts to meet the goal, even though it did not succeed in obtaining enough DBE participation to do so.
 If the bidder/offeror does document adequate good faith efforts, ODOT must not deny award of the contract on the basis that the bidder/offeror failed to meet the goal.

 Prior To Award

 In the solicitations for DOT-assisted contracts for which a contract goal has been established, award of the contract will be conditioned on meeting the requirements of this section.
-All bidders or offerors will be required to submit the following information to ODOT on the DBE Form 6:
+All bidders or offerors will be required to submit a DBE Form 6 with:

 - The names and addresses of DBE firms that will participate in the contract;

 - A description of the work that each DBE will perform.
 To count toward meeting a goal, each DBE firm must be certified in a NAICS code applicable to the kind of work the firm would perform on the contract;

 - The dollar amount of the participation of each DBE firm participating;

 - Written documentation of the bidder/offeror's commitment to use a DBE subcontractor whose participation it submits to meet a contract goal; and